53buahapel/blobcat-webrute/README.md

-# Login Page Bruteforce Tools
+# Login Page Fast Bruteforce Tools (blobcat)

 ## Description

-This is a simple tool to bruteforce login pages.
-It is written in Python and uses the requests library to send HTTP requests.
+This is a simple tool for rapidly brute-forcing login pages.
+It's implemented in Python and utilizes the requests library for sending HTTP requests with multithreading.

+## Features

+- Multithreading
+- Random user agent
+- Support for both `x-www-form-urlencoded` and `JSON` content type
+- Support for both `http` and `https` protocols

 ## Simple Usage